-- Encourage compact land use patterns that support complete communities, infill development, a diversity of transportation options, and a greater mix of land uses. - b.
-Emphasize active transportation and public transit as an essential part of the District transportation and land use network. - c.
-Ensure that high-density employment areas are easily accessed by active transportation and transit networks, and that local employment opportunities provide alternatives to lengthy vehicle commutes. - d.
-Support and advocate for the implementation of effective regional transit services. - Facilitate the development and coordinated management of low impact alternative and renewable energy sources such as solar, bioenergy, geothermal, wind power, micro hydro, small-scale hydro, or run-of-the-river hydroelectric projects, subject to: - i. minimal impacts on recreational amenities; - ii. limited visual impacts from all infrastructure and transmission lines; - iii. minimal impacts on natural ecosystems; and - iv. community consultation. - f.
-Prioritize completion of a Community Energy and Emissions Plan (CEEP). - g.
-Consider District-owned and operated heating and cooling systems where sufficient demand is demonstrated, including implementation of a District Energy Utility in the downtown area. - h.
-Encourage clean energy technology initiatives and business opportunities throughout the region. - i.
+fa .
+Prioritize completion of a Community Energy and Emissions Plan (CEEP). ə b .
+Encourage compact land use patterns that support complete communities, infill development, a diversity of transportation options, and a greater mix of land uses.
+Emphasize active transportation and public transit as an essential part of the District transportation and land use network. € d .
+Ensure that high-density employment areas are easily accessed by active transportation and transit networks, and that local employment opportunities provide alternatives to lengthy vehicle commutes. de .
+Support and advocate for the implementation of effective regional transit services. e f .
+Facilitate the development and coordinated management of low impact alternative and renewable energy sources such as solar, bioenergy, geothermal, wind power, micro hydro, small-scale hydro, or run-of-the-river hydroelectric projects, subject to: i. minimal impacts on recreational amenities; ii. limited visual impacts from all infrastructure and transmission lines; iii. minimal impacts on natural ecosystems; and iv. community consultation. ŧ Prioritize completion of a Community Energy and Emissions Plan (CEEP). g.
+Consider District-owned and operated heating and cooling systems where sufficient demand is demonstrated, including implementation of a District Energy Utility in the downtown area. h.
+Encourage clean energy technology initiatives and business opportunities throughout the region. i.
 Reduce greenhouse gas emissions associated with the landfill operations.